jessyoon14/highlight-image-generator/README.md

 Note: our system is tested on the Ubuntu 18.04 LTS, and hardware spec: intel i5-10400F, GTX1650

-To use our application, you should 3 GitHub repository in a same directory.
+To use our application, you should clone 3 GitHub repository in a same directory.

 1. [VisualVoice](https://github.com/facebookresearch/VisualVoice) (Speech separation model)
 2. [Highlight image generator](https://github.com/jessyoon14/highlight-image-generator) (Back-end)
 3. [Highlight image generator web](https://github.com/navy3690/highlight-image-generator-web) (Front-end)

 To perform this, please type below command on the shell.
-In below example, we set root directory as '*~/highlight'.*
+In below example, we set root directory as '*~/highlight'* in this example command.

 We set our environment by using conda with python version 3.8.12.
 If you want make same virtual environment, type below: